gvwilson/fiction/santas/index.md

 <section markdown="1">

-## Episode 5: In Which Our Protagonist Is Rescued at the Last Moment
+## Episode 5: Our Protagonist Is Rescued at the Last Moment

 At least,
 that's what Finner expected would happen